AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/store-form-data-in-azure-storage.md

 This article shows you how to make REST calls to store submitted AEM Forms data in Azure Storage.
 To be able to store submitted form data in Azure Storage, the following steps must be followed.

+>[!NOTE]
+>The code in this article does not work with core components based adaptive form.
+[The equivalent article for core component based adaptive form is available here](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/prefill-form-with-data-attachments/introduction.html?lang=en)

 ## Create Azure Storage account

 [Login to your Azure portal account and create a storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal#create-a-storage-account-1).
 Provide a meaningful name to your storage account, click Review and then click Create.
 This creates your storage account with all the default values.
 For the purpose of this article we have named our storage account `aemformstutorial`.